Our world is changing at faster pace than ever. In order to keep up, we are continually adapting to new technology and the changing industries.

 Listening to your coworkers allows them to be more open with you and feel that they can take risks and be creative.

-Discussing ideas with your coworkers will not only increase your own creative thinking, but also set the environment for a more creative office.
+Discussing ideas with your coworkers will not only help you improve creative thinking techniques, but also set the environment for a more creative office.

 4. Find good mentors/critics